Skip to main content

 Single sign-on

-SSO integration with MFT AFT is a three part process:
+SSO integration with MFT AFT is a three-part process:

-1. Customer is provided with the information needed to setup the application in their identity provider (IdP).
+1. Customer is provided with the information needed to set up the application in their identity provider (IdP).

 For each instance, create an application with your SSO Identity provider (IdP).
-The information in this email will assist you with creating your SSO application.

-There are three steps to this process
+There are three steps to create your SSO application:

-1. Create your SSO SAML Application within your identity provider (IdP)
+1. Create your SSO SAML Application within your identity provider (IdP).

-2. Send us your SSO information once the application is completed so we may update your SSO information in our system
+2. Send us your SSO information once the application is completed so we may update your SSO information in our system.

 3. Meet to test the SSO SAML links